esciencecenter-digital-skills/Natural-language-processing/episodes/episode02.md

 print("components:", nlp.component_names)
 ```

 Let's now apply this pipeline on our data.
 Remember that we as a first step before the break we loaded the data in the variable called corpus.
-We now give this as an argument to the pipeline; this will apply the model to our specific data; such that we have all components of the pipeline available on our specific corpus.
+We now give this as an argument to the pipeline; this will apply the model to our specific data; such that we have all components of the pipeline available on our specific corpus:

 ```python
 # apply model to our corpus
 doc = nlp(corpus)